To apply for this years competition, click here:

 This competition honors Mary Trueman, a renowned teacher of French and German Vocal Literature and Diction at Rice University and of Voice at Texas Southern University.
 With her combined background and knowledge of French & German language and literature, piano accompanying, and vocal pedagogy, she was a supreme teacher of art song literature.

 In 2012, the final eight competitors were selected from over 100 auditionees, and sang exquisite selections from the vast art song repertoire.
 In 2014, 14 finalists were selected from over 150 applicants.
 In 2016, 10 finalists were chosen from over 150 applicants.
-The search begins in 2017, to find qualified finalists to compete in the next round of this exciting voice competition.
+Most recently, in 2018, 14 finalists were selected from over 150 applicants to perform in the final's concert.

 The competition is divided into 3 stages:

-Step 1 – preliminary online submission; YapTracker application due by August 31.
-THREE of SIX art songs
+Step 1 – preliminary online submission; YapTracker application is due by March 15, 2020.
+Five art songs (French.
+German, English, Italian, Latin American song).

-Judging the finals competition in the past are some of the Art Song Preservation Society’s esteemed Advisory Board Members and friends: Corradina Caporello (The Juilliard School), Thomas Grubb (author of Singing In French: A Manual of French Diction & French Vocal Repertoire), Thomas Muraco (The Manhattan School of Music), Benita Valente (Temple University), Marni Nixon * (1930-2016), Mark Markham (collaborative partner to American soprano, Jessye Norman) and Blair Boone-Migura (ASPS Founder & Director).
-Joining our illustrious panel in 2017 are Maya Hoover (mezzo-soprano, and author of A Guide to the Latin American Art Song Repertoire) and José Meléndez (Academy of Vocal Arts).
+Judging the finals competition in the past are some of the Art Song Preservation Society’s esteemed Advisory Board Members and friends: Corradina Caporello (The Juilliard School), Thomas Grubb (author of Singing In French: A Manual of French Diction & French Vocal Repertoire), Thomas Muraco (The Manhattan School of Music), Frank Daykin (author of Encyclopedia of French Song), Benita Valente (Academy of Vocal Arts), Marni Nixon * (1930-2016), Mark Markham (collaborative partner to American soprano, Jessye Norman), Maya Hoover (mezzo-soprano, and author of A Guide to the Latin American Art Song Repertoire) and José Meléndez (Academy of Vocal Arts), Margaret Lattimore (mezzo-soprano with the Metropolitan Opera) and Andrea DelGuidice (mezzo-soprano, NY Opera Collaborative & Narnia Festival) and Blair Boone-Migura (ASPS Founder & Director).
+Joining the panel of judges this year as a special guest is Dr. James Gandre (President of The Manhattan School of Music).

-The winner receives a grand prize of $1,000, insightful coachings and rehearsals with members of the Art Song Preservation Society’s Advisory Board, career advisement, consideration to be cast in a prominent role in a future production with the Hawaii Opera Theater in Honolulu, and a solo song recital in New York City sponsored by the Art Song Preservation Society.
-In the past, Encouragement Awards and awards in French mélodie singing, German Lied singing, collaborative piano performance, and audience favorite have also been awarded with a cash prize.
+The winner receives a grand prize of $1,000, insightful coachings and rehearsals with members of the Art Song Preservation Society’s Advisory Board, career advisement, and a solo song recital in New York City sponsored by the Art Song Preservation Society.
+In the past, Encouragement Awards and the Gérard Souzay Prize award in French mélodie singing sponsored by the legendary pianist Dalton Baldwin, the German Lied singing prize, collaborative piano performance, Latin American song prize, and the audience favorite have also been awarded with a cash prize.
+Additional prizes vary each time the competition is held.

 * Deceased